Streampunk/ledger/README.md

 ## Documentation

 JsDoc API documentation can be found in the `docs` folder.
-Details of the APIs are available via the [AMWA NMOS github repository](http://github.com/AMWA-TV/nmos).
+Details of the APIs are available via the [AMWA NMOS discovery and registration github repository](https://github.com/AMWA-TV/nmos-discovery-registration).

 ## Status, support and further development